 Outpatient experiences include serving as psychiatric consultant in clinics at YNHH or at the VA Connecticut Healthcare System (VACHS) in West Haven.

 Depending on the fellow’s educational goals, the fellows may also choose outpatient electives such as bariatric psychiatry, palliative care clinic, sickle cell clinic, the addiction clinic, the women’s sexuality, intimacy, and menopause clinic, and other sites.

 Finally, fellows may elect to pursue a research project in CL psychiatry or related area of psychiatry, or other supervised academic work.

 Fellows participate in weekly didactic seminars in psychosomatic medicine over the course of the year.
 The seminar series is divided into core topics in the initial part of the year, followed by specialized topics later in the year.
 Faculty are drawn from the psychosomatic program faculty, but also from a range of other medical specialties.

 Another seminar series is oriented towards research methodology.
-Fellows learn about methodology for clinical trials, case control series, epidemiological research and other types of studies, and then participate in seminars to study how these designs are used in published research.
+Fellows learn about methodology for clinical trials, case control studies, epidemiological research, and other types of research designs.
+Fellows then participate in seminars to study how these designs are used in published research.
 The seminar series emphasizes the challenges of implementing these designs in the context of psychosomatic medicine.

-Fellows also participate in a case conference series, and have the opportunity to present cases and moderate discussion.
-The series offers a particular opportunity for multidisciplinary collaboration, both learning from other colleagues and teaching other colleagues.
+Fellows also participate in a case conference series, with the opportunity to present cases and moderate discussion.
+The series offers a particular forum for multidisciplinary collaboration, both learning from other colleagues and teaching other colleagues.

 In addition to these activities, many of the elective rotations offer site-specific rounds/seminars that include case-based discussion and relevant literature review.